WHY YOU NEED PLAIN LANGUAGE

 BUY THE STANDARD

 The standard must be purchased from the ISO to read and use it.
 Organizations will be able to purchase the standard from the ISO store or your own National Standard Body (NSB).
 Purchasing from the NSB can be less costly when buying multiple copies, or sharing it within your organization on an intranet.
-You can find your NSB here.
+Find your NSB.

 If you have questions about the ISO standard, the International Plain Language Federation’s work on the standard, or how the standard can help your organization, please fill out the contact form below.